Registration now open.

 Gretel Anspach is a Trustee of the Massachusetts Horticultural Society, a Lifetime Master Gardener with the Massachusetts Master Gardener Association, and a recently-retired systems engineer for Raytheon.
 She won the MMGA Lifetime Achievement Award in 2016.
 Gretel established and maintains a 20,000 square foot food production garden that has provided fresh produce to the Marlboro and Maynard Food Pantries for the last ten years.
 Her primary interest and focus is always in the science behind horticulture.

-COST: The cost of the four-lecture Winter Gardening Know-How Series is $60.00, payable online by credit/debit card or PayPal.
+COST: The cost of the four-lecture Spring Gardening Know-How Series is $75.00, payable online by credit/debit card or PayPal.
 Classes are not available individually.
 Price includes a number of handouts and live Q&A time with speakers.

 Grow your gardening skills - Join MMGA’s online